solidi/writing/75-the-hot-wheels-kid-powered-trains-and-planes-part-1.md

 ![Hot Line is a train set based on the [Sizzler's](https://hotwheels.fandom.com/wiki/Sizzlers) technology.
 Here is the artwork of Al Andersen.](images/75-01.jpeg)

+---

+*This draft is part of an American Toy Anthology.
+For information on the upcoming publication, see this author's announcement, [Undercover Toy Stories](https://medium.com/@solidi/upcoming-book-technical-toy-stories-80d5bfbd76c0): Volume One.*

+---

-[Hot Wheels](https://nypost.com/2018/09/26/how-hot-wheels-became-the-biggest-little-toy-car-in-the-world/) is about their *speed* - engineered performance encased by their futurist automotive artists.
+HOT WHEELS IS ABOUT THEIR SPEED — is about their *speed* - engineered performance encased by their futurist automotive artists.
 These miniature diecast cars define toy culture, invoking the gears of endless childhoods.

-Surprisingly, [Mattel](https://en.wikipedia.org/wiki/Mattel), the inventor of Hot Wheels and the world's largest car manufacturer, went into the toy train and plane business numerous times since the nineteen sixties.
+Surprisingly, [Mattel](https://en.wikipedia.org/wiki/Mattel), the inventor of [Hot Wheels](https://nypost.com/2018/09/26/how-hot-wheels-became-the-biggest-little-toy-car-in-the-world/) and the world's largest car manufacturer, went into the toy train and plane business numerous times since the nineteen sixties.
 It was a natural outcome of a successful Hot Wheels launch in 1968, which demanded the brand's expansion.

 ### Single Engine